taetscher/handballStats/README.md

 # handballStats
-Just learning about web scraping
+Just learning about web scraping - and about git in general